 For a game that ended up with 18 goals, it took some time for things to get going.
 Stan Mikita scored the first goal of the game eight minutes into the first period, and the two teams would finish with a combined five goals in the first twenty minutes.

 It would be much of the same in the second period before the goals came in bunches in the final frame.
 Half of the 18 goals scored came in the third period, with five coming from the Maple Leafs and four from the Blackhawks.
-Errol Thompson finished with a hat trick for the Leafs, while defenseman Ian Turnbull led the way for the Black Hawks, with five points.
+Errol Thompson finished with a hat trick for the Leafs, while defenseman Ian Turnbull finished the game with five points.
 This game would hold the title of the highest-scoring NHL game in the modern era until 1981.

 Quebec City Nordiques (11) vs. Washington Capitals (7) — Feb.
 22, 1981